pipelinit/pipelinit-cli/README.md

 ## Examples

-You can see the generated pipelines running by your through our sample projects for each stack:
+You can see the generated pipelines that ran, through our sample projects for the following stacks:

 - [Python Django](https://github.com/pipelinit/pipelinit-sample-python/pulls)
 - [Docker](https://github.com/pipelinit/pipelinit-sample-docker/pulls)